Sabiha Sertel

 Sabiha Sertel (1895–1968) was the first professional female journalist and publisher in modern Turkey.

-Her articles and columns advocated for reforming the rights of women and workers and criticized state oppression, imperialism, fascism and social inequalities in Turkey.
+Her articles and columns advocated for reforming the rights of women and workers and criticized state oppression, imperialism, fascism, and social inequalities in Turkey.
 Her high-profile activism for democracy, civil liberties and a free press resulted in social and political pressure, censorship, imprisonment and ultimately, exile.
-Sertel is considered the first to publicly marry outside the dönme community, Jews who converted to Islam in the 17th century but privately retained their beliefs and were viewed with suspicion by Muslims.
+Sertel is considered the first member of the dönme community to marry outside the group.
 She was the first Turkish woman to be tried in court and imprisoned for her writings.
 She also was one of the first Turkish women to die in political exile.

 Her marriage in 1915 to Zekeriya Sertel, a leading figure in the history of the Turkish press, began a lifelong publishing partnership.
-Their publications Büyük Mecmua (The Big Review), Resimli Ay, (Illustrated Monthly magazine) and the newspaper Tan (Dawn), served as powerful platforms for opposition voices.
+Their publications Büyük Mecmua (The Big Review), Resimli Ay, (Illustrated Monthly Magazine) and the newspaper Tan (Dawn), served as powerful platforms for opposition voices.

 On 4 December 1945, a government-orchestrated mob of thousands destroyed the Sertels’ publishing house.
 In Sertel's autobiography Roman Gibi (Like a Novel), she chronicles the destruction, leading to their imprisonment and ultimately, exile.
-The book, written in 1968 from exile shortly before her death, originally was banned in Turkey.
+The book, written in 1968 from exile shortly before her death, was originally banned in Turkey.